rphlo/karttapullautin/README.md

 `./rusty-pullauta dxfmerge`

 ### Note:

-Some commands from the original kartta pullata that are not necessary for the map generation are not supported by rusty-pullauta:
+Some commands from the original kartta pullata that are either obsolete or not necessary for the map generation are not supported by rusty-pullauta:

 They are:
-  - cliffgeneralize
+  - `cliffgeneralize`
-  - ground
+  - `ground`
-  - ground2
+  - `ground2`
-  - groundfix
+  - `groundfix`
-  - makecliffsold
+  - `makecliffsold`
-  - makeheight
+  - `makeheight`
-  - makevege
+  - `makevege`
-  - vege
+  - `vege`
-  - profile
+  - `profile`
-  - xyzfixer
+  - `xyzfixer`

+If you need to run one of those, you must use the original perl script https://www.routegadget.net/karttapullautin/ or https://github.com/linville/kartta-pack for mac and linux

 ## Development